wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 2.0.4 =
+* Fixed a problem when exporting that the sprintf parameters wouldn't always match

 = 2.0.3 =
 * Added some more front-end styling to deal with themes making the RSVP form unusable in some cases